aguscsc/Bidirectional-Buck-DC-DC-converter/README.md

 This section will cover the programming and testing of the control system and its integration with the power circuit.

 # Graphical Interface
-To control the micontoller used for the PWM signal, a graphical interface is designed, the criteria followed are the following:
+To control the microntoller used for the PWM signal, a graphical interface is designed, the criteria followed for the design were:

 - Intuitive
 - Ease to switch between modes